 print(“Hello World”);

 Both calls to the print function display the text Hello World on the console, but they are called differently.
-A Functions Functions are blocks thof code that an be ca locations within the current program or from other programs.
-A function can take any number of inputs called parameters; and can return a single value or multiple values by returning a collection; to the caller.
-Like variables functions must be declared before they are used.
+A Function is a set of code statements that are not run until the function is called.
+To declare a function the keyword var is used.
+This is followed by the name of the function which must be followed by an open parenthesis.
+Like variables a scope modifier can be specified between the var keyword and the name of the function.
+Unlike variables functions can only be set to script or global scope level.
+Like variables, if no scope modifieris specified the function is set to local scope.

-To declare a function the keyword fun is used.
-This is followed by the name of the function efault, functions are set to script level scope, but can be set to global scope by specifying the global keyword after the fun keyword and before the name of the function.
 All functions in the DSL can take any number of arguments.
 Arguments are set to local scope which means they are only accessible from within the functions code block.
 For example, this function returns the sum of the first 2 values it receives:

-fun MyFunction()
+var MyFunction() =

 {